-He said that with their model, they can begin giving regional volumetric estimates or debris within two days.
+He said that with their model, they can begin giving debris regional volumetric estimates within two days.

-“What we offer to disaster managers and city planners that a manned flight cannot is a 3-D model so can assess the region from a different perspective to identify where and how debris is concentrated,” Dannemiller said.
-“Near the coast you have a lot of structures that are built up, and debris gets caught underneath.
-A flight that goes straight overhead and points straight down can’t see that, but we can.
-So, now, disaster managers can make decisions based on a three-dimensional perspective of whatever they need.”
+"What we offer that a manned flight cannot is a 3-D model so disaster managers and city planners can assess the region from a different perspective, and anyone can look at where the debris is concentrated,” Dannemiller said.
+"Near the coast you have a lot of structures that are built up, and debris gets caught underneath.
+A flight that goes straight overhead and points straight down can't see that, but we can.
+So, now, disaster managers can make decisions based on a three-dimensional perspective of whatever they ask need.”

-Eventually, Dannemiller said, the model will be available for every type of natural disaster, from hurricanes to tornadoes to wildfires, and any sort of naturally occurring hazard event.
+Eventually, Dannemiller said, the model will be available for every type of natural disaster, from hurricanes to tornadoes to wildfires, and any sort of naturally occurring wind event.

 But the usefulness of the models and the drone flights won't stop there.
 While it's good to give cities and contractors more accurate estimates of the volume of debris, there is little like being able to view the devastation firsthand.

-That is why The DIF research team are now developing a virtual reality environment using the same 3-D models, which would allow people to walk around in a disaster region to understand the extent of the damage beyond just pictures and video from television reports.
+That is why Dannemiller and his fellow researchers are now developing a virtual reality environment using the same 3-D models, which would allow people to walk around in a disaster region to understand the extent of the damage beyond just pictures and video from television reports.

 As an example, he said the team could map an area the size of the Texas Tech campus and develop the 3-D virtual reality model in about three days.